Life with Crohn’s disease can be difficult, particularly when it comes to watching what you eat. Learn about Crohn’s-friendly snacks you can try.

 Remember, the most fun part is mixing it up and getting creative.
 Crohn’s doesn’t have to make you feel like you have limited options for eating well and deliciously!

 Gluten-free foods aren’t as difficult to find as you might think.
 Avoid store-bought granola bars, as they often contain high fructose sweeteners and added fibers such as inulin, which may cause uncomfortable symptoms.

 - corn tortillas

-Keeping your favorite nut milk and lactose-free cottage cheese and yogurt in your refrigerator will make it easy to have an easy snack on-hand at all times.
+Keeping your favorite nut milk and lactose-free cottage cheese and yogurt in your fridge will make it easy to have a snack on hand at all times.

 - lactose-free cottage cheese

 - low lactose cheeses such as cheddar, feta, brie, and Parmesan

 Some yummy fruits are low in FODMAPs, and you can usually tolerate them fine.
 Just make sure you limit yourself to one serving per meal or snack to reduce the risk of irritation.